Young Kindergarten FAQ

 Will my child be screened to help make an informed choice?

-Screenings help parents and staff make an informed decision about kindergarten vs. young kindergarten placement, especially for students with birthdays in July or later.
-After your enrollment is approved, you will receive information in the spring to schedule a screening with one of our early childhood specialists.
+Our goal is to work together to make the best placement option for your child.
+We do not screen every child and can often make suggestions and placement decisions through discussion and parent input.
+Screenings may help some parents and staff make an informed decision about kindergarten vs. young kindergarten placement, especially for students with birthdays in July or later.
+If you are interested in scheduling a screening, please contact our district office.
 After the screening, we will make a recommendation.
 This recommendation, combined with your input and the input of your child’s preschool teacher, will help us collectively get the placement right, which is so important in your child’s educational journey.

 Will my child have specials such as art, music and physical education?